shecodes-students/kitchen-sessions/README.md

 ### That's all?

 Did we miss something?
 Of course.
 Programs can communicate with the _kernel_, the core of the operating system.
 The kernel has control over the machine and its various communication channels.
 It can use the network interfaces, (Wifi and wired network), it can use a sub-system, called _filesystem_ to read and write files from/to the harddisk or SSD and it can use the audio hardware, for example to playback or record sound.
-Programs can request to perform such operations and, dpending on the privilege level and on security settings, the kernel either performs them or returns an error message along the lines of "permission denied".
+Programs can request to perform such operations and, depending on the privilege level and on security settings, the kernel either performs them or returns an error message along the lines of "permission denied".

 > The mechanism used by a program to ask the kernel to perform a task is called a _system call_.
 A program requests some action from the _system_ (the kernel) by _calling_ a function that the kernel provides.
 You cannot run _system calls_ from the command line as a user.
 Only programs can do that.
 The kernel and you only communicate via third partys.

 This opens up many more ways of communication for a program.
 The most important ones being offered by the network and the file system.

-Programs are free to use any combination of stdio, arguments, envitonment variables and the network and file system.
+Programs are free to use any combination of stdio, arguments, environment variables and the network and file system.
 Here are a few examples.

 - `cat ~/.vimrc` - `cat` receives a single argument "~/.vimrc".
 It uses the argument as a file name in a system call that reads a file from disk. `cat` then writes the result of the read operation to `stdout`.
 If the system call returns an error, `cat` writes an error message to `stderr`. `cat` does not use `stdin` in this case.
 - `cat` - called with no arguments (or `-` as the only argument) copies everything it receives from `stdin` to `stdout`.
 - `ls $HOME` - `bash` replaces the string "$HOME" with the value of the environment variable `HOME` (which is the file path to your home directory). `bash` then runs the program `ls` and passes that path as the only argument. `ls` takes the argument and performs a _system call_ that lists the content of a directory. `ls` then turn the result of the system call into readable text and outputs that text to `stdout`
 - `curl http://www.kitchen-sessions.org/whatever.html` - `curl` takes a single argument (the URL) and splits it up into various parts: "http", "www.kitchen-session.org" and "/whatever.html".
 It then uses the network subsystem (through a system call) to find out the IP address of the computer called "www.kitchen-sessions.org". (it's hermes' IP address).
 It then uses a code library that knows how to speak `http` and tells it to download the file "/whatever.html" from that IP address.
-The library uses system calls to the network subsystem to communicate with the remote computer's `httpd` daemon and receive the content of "/whatever.html". `curl` then outputs that content to `stdout`. `curl` does not care about `stdin` at all.
+The library uses system calls to the network subsystem to communicate with the remote computer's `httpd` daemon and receives the content of "/whatever.html". `curl` then outputs that content to `stdout`. `curl` does not care about `stdin` at all.

 ## Upside-down duck